-It's a weird world if you're a woman – I of course say this as a man, looking outward.
+It's a weird world if you're a woman.
 On one hand, women are in places of power like never before in modern history, from female leaders like Angela Merkel and Cristina Fernandez de Kirchener, to industry-leading musicians, movie stars and other celebrities, to activists like Malala Yousafzai, who really need no labels associated with them.

 At the same time, women face a number of challenges in today's world, particularly in developing countries where the legal system does not protect them or, in some cases, actively works agains them.
-While it's tempting to think that horrible fates only befall women who live in a particularly country – not that this would make them any less horrible – the fact is that some places in the world are also not particularly safe to travel as a woman.
-I say this from my own personal observations, as well as facts I've acquired through research.
+While it's tempting to think that horrible fates only befall women who live in a particularly country—not that this would make them any less horrible—the fact is that some places in the world are also not particularly safe to travel as a woman.

 01 of 05